Alternatives to Rodenticides

 Signs of rodenticide poisoning in birds of prey.
 Graphic: NYC Bird Alliance "}" data-trix-content-type="undefined" class="attachment attachment--content"> Signs of rodenticide poisoning in birds of prey.
 Graphic: NYC Bird Alliance

-While we work closely with NYC Parks & Recreation to limit rodenticide use, word needs to spread beyond the parks.
+While we have worked closely with NYC Parks & Recreation to limit rodenticide use, word needs to spread beyond the parks.
 Landscaped grounds and gardens outside of buildings, as well as basement and trash areas in buildings, attract rodents.
 It is legal for building managers to hire pest removal professionals who use rodenticides, but there are better ways of controlling rodent populations that do not harm birds.

 Red-tailed Hawk on Governors Island.
 Photo: <a href=\"http://www.gogginphotography.com/\" target=\"_blank\">Laura Goggin</a> "}" data-trix-content-type="undefined" class="attachment attachment--content"> Red-tailed Hawk on Governors Island.
 Photo: <a href="http://www.gogginphotography.com/" target="_blank">Laura Goggin</a>